 I hope they love it!

-I want to thank the following people who went above and beyond to help with this project:
+I want to thank the following people who went above and beyond to help with the teachers’ lounge renovation project:

 - The PTA, who provided not only a generous budget, but eager volunteers and their own elbow grease;